VictorRodriguez/whatprovides/README.md

 ## Getting Started

-Usually as Clear Linux user is handy to have a tool that tell us what package (rpm) provides a binary or a library that we are using.
-With whatprovides this is possible with one single command line.
-Download the latest release uncompress and with autotools you can easily build the project
+Usually, as Clear Linux user is handy to have a tool that tells us what package (rpm) provides a binary or a library that we are using.
+With whatprovides, this is possible with one single command line.
+Download the latest release uncompress and with Autotools you can easily build the project

 ### Prerequisites